pss959/EasyMaker3D/InternalDoc/Overview.md

 constraints on the application:

   - Most 3D printers have a relatively small, fixed size, meaning there is no need to support an infinite size range.
+Therefore, the room, stage, and build volume sizes are reasonable.
   - The size of printer nozzles is also constrained, meaning that model features smaller than about a tenth of a millimeter are unlikely to be useful.
-This limits the precision of various modeling operations.
+This limits the precision of various modeling operations and therefore the available application precision settings (such as the PrecisionStore).

-These constraints are exhibited in the room and stage sizes and in the available precision settings.

 ### VR and Multi-Platform